 Bill Woodward School was built in 2010 and at this time does not require a major modernization or replacement.
-Anzac Community School is ranked higher in historical enrolment, above average in utility cost, building age, deferred maintenance and Facility Condition Index (FCI).
+Since the Three Year Capital Plan 2024-2027, the siding on the gymnasium has been replaced with metal clad siding, and insulation was added to the deck fluting around the circumference of the gymnasium.
+In addition, both boilers were replaced.
+Anzac Community School has higher projected enrolment, above-average deferred maintenance, and Facility Condition Index (FCI).
 Anzac Community School is currently the most utilized school in the Division.
-According to the last review of the building condition, the requirements are:
+According to the last review of building condition, a recommendation to complete the following scope of work was made:

-a complete overhaul of the building management system, the construction of a commercial kitchen, repairs to the exterior envelope (new cladding where appropriate) and the replacement of major system components including electrical, mechanical and structural where required.
+A complete overhaul of the building management system, the construction of a commercial kitchen, repairs to the exterior envelope (new cladding where appropriate), and the replacement of major system components including windows, electrical, mechanical and structural where required.
 The estimated cost of this modernization is based on the size and scope of similar projects within the same region.

-Since the submission of this report in 2018, highlighted building improvements at the Anzac Community School include: work to address the fire system deficiencies, upgrades to the security system, moisture remediation, replacement of flooring in a portable, replacement of a phase converter in the electrical system, installation of a downspout heat trace, replaced roof drains, and installation of a new generator, inspections and a variety of general repairs.
+Since the submission of the Three Year Capital Plan report in 2018, highlighted building improvements at the Anzac Community School include: work to address the fire system deficiencies, upgrades to the security system, moisture remediation, replacement of flooring in a portable, replacement of a phase converter in the electrical system, installation of a downspout heat trace, replaced roof drains, and installation of a new generator, inspections and a variety of general repairs.

-The building improvement highlights for Bill Woodward School are: repairs and upgrades to the Building Control System, the gym floor was refinished, LED lighting upgrade was completed, upgrades to the security system, replacement of damaged blinds, addition of a video surveillance system and some additional repairs to the interior lighting.
-Additionally, Bill Woodward is undergoing repairs to its exterior cladding and roofing repairs for modular classrooms.
+The building improvement highlights for Bill Woodward School are: repairs and upgrades to the Building Control System, the gym floor was refinished, LED lighting upgrade was completed, upgrades to the security system, replacement of damaged blinds, the addition of a video surveillance system and some additional repairs to the interior lighting.